hpi-schul-cloud/schulcloud-server/apps/server/doc/cross-cutting-concerns.md

 # Cross cutting concerns

-The cross cutting topics are part of the core-module.
+The cross cutting topics are implemented within of the core-module.

 ## Logging